Skerry's College: Dublin

-Skerry's College in Derry
+Derry

 There was a branch of Skerry's College located at No. 4 Bayview Terrace in Derry.
 The 1918 Ulster Town Directory notes that the principal was a Mr. Archibald Halliday who occupied the building in c.
 1911.

-Skerry's College in Belfast
+Belfast

 In the 1913 Telephone Directory, Skerry's College (Ireland) Ltd., is listed in 143 Royal Avenue, Belfast.

-Skerry's College in Cardiff
+Cardiff

 Skerry's for a while had a College in Cardiff, Newport Rd Skerrys College Cardiff changed its name to King's College in the 1920s, and merged with Mockton House in 1994.

 Notable alumni

 Skerry’s College alumni have several prominent members including the former Taoiseach, Jack Lynch, the former Tánaiste and Minister for Foreign Affairs, Peter Barry, and former South Kerry TD Breeda Moynihan-Cronin.

-In 1919, Tom Barry famous for his role in the War of Independence and book on the Flying Columns, enrolled in Skerry's College.
+In 1919, Tom Barry famous for his role in the Irish War of Independence and book on the Flying Columns, enrolled in Skerry's College.

-Joseph Jackson Cleary, British Labour MP and Lord Mayor of Liverpool, was educated at Skerry's College in Liverpool.
+Joseph Cleary, British Labour MP and Lord Mayor of Liverpool, was educated at Skerry's College in Liverpool.

-Actor and Musician Ozzie Yue attended Skerry's College in Rodney St, Liverpool.
+Actor and musician Ozzie Yue attended Skerry's College in Rodney St, Liverpool.

 Actor Barry Fitzgerald went to Skerry's College Dublin before going on to work in the Civil Service.

-Icelandic politician, and a footballer with Rangers, Arsenal, AC Milan etc. Albert Gudmundsson studied at Skerry's College, Glasgow, from 1944-1946.
+Icelandic politician, and a footballer with Rangers, Arsenal, AC Milan etc. Albert Gudmundsson studied at Skerry's College, Glasgow, from 1944 to 1946.

 The British novelist Jack Common attended Skerry's College, Newcastle.